What is Fifth Metatarsal Fracture Surgery?

 or re-fracture due to the shape of their foot.
 A high-arched foot or a heel that turns in can put extra pressure on the fifth metatarsal and may require other surgical procedures to change the architecture of the foot.

 I have a Zone 2 fracture of the base of the fifth metatarsal.
 Will my bone healing be affected if I try non-operative treatment first?

 Most Zone 2 breaks will go on to heal after 12 weeks with appropriate treatment.

 The nonunion rate for these fractures may still be as high as 15-20%.
 A fracture that fails to heal and is painful may require surgical treatment.
 The surgery can be more difficult at that point and may require a bone graft.

-Do I need surgery if I have a fracture of the neck or shaft of the metatarsal?
+Do I need surgery if the neck or shaft of the metatarsal is fractured?

 The need for surgery in these fracture types depends on the degree of deformity.
 Surgery may be recommended if you have rotational deformity of the little toe, angulation of the

 shaft of the metatarsal with a change in the shape of the foot, or shortening as a result of the fracture.

 If I choose not to have surgery and use a walker boot for six weeks, are there any other treatments that can help accelerate healing?